mauroservienti/milestone.github.io/_posts/defining-messages.md

 What sounds like a better way to define the `OrderAccepted` event is by using an interface.

 Messaging libraries like [NServiceBus support sending messages as interfaces](https://docs.particular.net/nservicebus/messaging/messages-as-interfaces) primarily to support multiple inheritance.
-At runtime, the library creates a dynamic proxy class that implements the interface, allowing to have code like the following:
+At runtime, the library creates a dynamic proxy class that implements the interface, allowing code like the following:

 ```csharp
 await endpoint.Send<IMyMessage>(message =>